kkots/ggxrd_hitbox_overlay_2211/README.md

 ; A keyboard shortcut to toggle the game's Settings - Display Settings - Post-Effect.
 Changing it this way does not ; require the current match to be restarted.
-; Alternatively, you could set the turnOffPostEffectWhenMakingBackgroundBlack setting in this INI file to true ; so that whenever you enter either the GIF mode or the GIF mode (black background only), the Post-Effect are ; turned off automatically, and when you leave those modes, it gets turned back on.
+; Alternatively, you could set the turnOffPostEffectWhenMakingBackgroundBlack setting in this INI file to true ; so that whenever you enter either the GIF mode or the GIF mode (black background only), the Post-Effect is ; turned off automatically, and when you leave those modes, it gets turned back on.
 ; This hotkey is empty by default, which means no hotkey is assigned.
 Assign your desired hotkey manually here.
 ; This option can be combined with the other hotkey options, by sharing the same key binding for example.